Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Arbitration in Schertz: The Miller Family Estate Dispute

 In the quiet town of Schertz, Texas (78154), a family dispute escalated beyond the usual arguments over inheritance.
-The Miller siblings—Jenna Miller, age 42, and her younger brother Michael Miller, age 38—found themselves in a bitter arbitration battle over their late father’s estate.
+The Miller siblings—Jenna Miller, age 42, and her younger brother the claimant, age 38—found themselves in a bitter arbitration battle over their late father’s estate.
 William Miller, who passed away in August 2022, left behind a modest estate valued at approximately $450,000, including a family home, some investments, and a small business stake.

 The conflict began shortly after probate when Jenna, designated as the executor, decided to sell the family home located on Crestview Drive, believing the funds should be split equally and promptly to settle debts and support their widowed mother.
 Michael, however, disagreed adamantly.
 He wanted to keep the home, arguing it held sentimental value not only for the siblings but for their mother, who had lived there since 1985.